ECTS

 In M1: Bachelor's degree in Chemistry – Bachelor's degree in Life Sciences – Bachelor's degree in Health Engineering.

-- If you are already a student at UM or another university, you can apply via the platform.
-“My Master” .
-Don’t forget to fill out and attach the course selection form with a ranking of choices in your application.
+- If you are already a student at UM or another university, you can apply via the platform "Mon Master" .
+Don't forget to fill in and attach the course selection form with your preferences in order of priority to your application file.

-- You are not a student (or have not been one for more than 1 year) and would like to resume your studies as a continuing education student.
-If so, please contact Mrs Avelli for administrative information.
+- You are not (or have not been for more than a year) a student and would like to resume your studies through continuing education.
+In this case, please contact Mrs. Avelli in order to obtain administrative information.